garrandall/popular-music-data/tracks/free-mya.md

 You know you looking good tonight... tonight

-Ooh boy, you look so good to me
+Oh boy, you look so good to me
 You might get lucky
 Cause I feel free tonight
 Are you available?